 11. Spend time outdoors.
 Instead of remaining glued to laptops, tablets, and smartphones, encourage outdoor family time, enjoying nature.

 12. Go organic.
 Eating locally-grown organic food is healthier and better for the environment.
 Farmers’ markets are cheaper than the organic aisle at the supermarket.
 It’s better to shop locally as the food travels a shorter distance from farm to kitchen.

 13. Use eco-friendly cleaning products.
 The cocktails of chemicals in householder cleaners can be bad for your family’s health.
 Going green will minimise the impact of cleaning chemicals on earth’s water and air.

 14. Celebrate a green birthday.
-Here are some ideas to show friends how much you care for planet earth.
+Here are some to show friends how much you care for planet earth.

 15. Re-use gift wrapping paper or buy gift bags and re-use them.